HSF-reco-and-software-triggers/Tracking-ML-Exa.TrkX/README.md

 ## Intro

-To start as quickly as possible, clone the repository and follow the steps in [Quickstart](https://hsf-reco-and-software-triggers.github.io/Tracking-ML-Exa.TrkX/pipelines/quickstart).
+To start as quickly as possible, clone the repository, [Install](https://hsf-reco-and-software-triggers.github.io/Tracking-ML-Exa.TrkX/pipelines/quickstart) and follow the steps in [Quickstart](https://hsf-reco-and-software-triggers.github.io/Tracking-ML-Exa.TrkX/pipelines/quickstart).
 This will get you generating toy tracking data and running inference immediately.
 Many of the choices of structure will be made clear there.
 If you already have a particle physics problem in mind, you can apply the [Template](https://hsf-reco-and-software-triggers.github.io/Tracking-ML-Exa.TrkX/pipelines/choosingguide.md) that is most suitable to your use case.

 Once up and running, you may want to consider more complex ML [Models](https://hsf-reco-and-software-triggers.github.io/Tracking-ML-Exa.TrkX/models/overview/).
 Many of these are built on other libraries (for example [Pytorch Geometric](https://github.com/rusty1s/pytorch_geometric)).